 Melody is a sweet artsy girl name derived from the Greek elements, Melos, which means song and ‘aeido’, which means ‘to sing’.
 This melodious name was hugely popular in the 60s and has started to gain tempo again.

-The name Ophelia was first used by Jacopo Sannazaro in his poem ‘Arcadia’.
+This avant-garde name was first used by Jacopo Sannazaro in his poem ‘Arcadia.’
 William Shakespeare adopted this name for a character in Hamlet.
 The meaning of this Greek name is ‘help’.

 This Persian name has an exotic touch from the Middle Eastern origins.
 This moniker topped in 1954 and stayed on the top 200 until dipping to top 1000 in 2012.